 Cerebral – cerebral, belonging to the brain.

-Extirpation (larynx) - removal.
+Extirpation (of the larynx) – removal.

 Etiology is the cause of a disease or pathological condition.

-This definition is accepted in speech therapy and was published in the Conceptual and Termenological Dictionary of a Speech Therapist, edited by V. I. Seliverstov (Reviewers: Academician of the Russian Academy of Education, Doctor of Psychology, Professor V. I. Lubovsky, Honored Scientist of the Russian Federation, Academician of the Russian Academy of Education, Doctor of Psychology Sciences, Professor V. A. Slastenin, Honored Scientist of the Russian Federation, Academician of the AGN, Doctor of Pedagogical Sciences, Professor L. S. Volkova, Doctor of Medical Sciences, Professor E. M. Mastyukova).
+This definition was accepted in speech therapy and was published in the “Conceptual and Termenological Dictionary of Speech Therapist” edited by V. I. Seliverstov (Reviewers: academician of the Russian Academy of Education, doctor psychological sciences, Professor V.I.
+Lubovsky, Honored Scientist of the Russian Federation, Academician of the Russian Academy of Education, Doctor of Psychological Sciences, Professor V.A.
+Slastenin, Honored Scientist of the Russian Federation, Academician of the Academy of Sciences, Doctor of Pedagogical Sciences, Professor L.S.
+Volkova, Doctor medical sciences, Professor E.M.
+Mastyukova).
 You can argue with these respected experts.

 leave a comment